neurologic/Neurobiology-Movement/syllabus.md

 ## Classroom Sessions

-Group work has been shown to enhance professional behaviors and job preparedness, particularly building communication and team management skills (Cartwright et al., 2021[^Cartwright]; Senay, 2015[^Senay]).

-[^Cartwright]: Cartwright, N.M., Patil, P., Liddle, D.M., Newton, G., and Monk, J.M.
-Enhancement of Professional Behaviours and
-Perceptions of Critical Skill Job Preparedness through the Use of a Group Work Contract in Fourth-Year Nutritional Science Students.
-Int.
-J. High.
-Educ.
-10, 2021.

-[^Senay]: Senay, S. (2015).
-On the impacts of project based learning for workplace preparedness of engineering graduates.
-In 10th System of Systems Engineering Conference, (Institute of Electrical and Electronics Engineers Inc.), pp.
-364–367.

-Classroom format:
-1. Students are expected to work collaboratively, generally in groups of three or four.
-2. The students work on the activity during class time with a facilitator present.
-3. The dominant mode of instruction is not lecture or instructor-centered; the instructor serves predominantly as a facilitator of student learning.
-4. Students have assigned (rotating) roles within their groups.
-5. The activities are designed to draw on your past knowledge and critical thinking skills to introduce terms and concepts.
-You won't necessarily "know the answers" before you start.
-6. Groups are expected to complete all of the Questions during class.
-There may be additional exercises or problems expected to be completed outside of class.

-For group in-class work, specific roles are:[^roles-details]
-- scribe
-- liason
-- facilitator
-- researcher

-At least one person from each group needs to bring a computer or tablet (or similar) to class.
-If this is not possible, please discuss with me so that I can help.

-[^roles-details]: Details of the roles:
-    - scribe
-      - Records the names and roles of the group members at the beginning of each activity.
-      - Records the important aspects of group discussions, observations, insights, etc.
-        - “This seems like an important conclusion.
-Let’s stop for a minute so I can get this into our report.”
-        - “That was a great insight.
-Do you mind (name) if I quote you in our group’s report?”
-      - The recorder’s report is a log of the important concepts that the group has learned.
-    - speaker/presenter/liason
-      - Communicates team questions and clarifications with the teacher or other teams.
-    (This is the only team member designated to do so.)
-        - “Our team is confused about how _____ relates to _____.”
-        - “Our team reached consensus that the answer to number _____ was ______.”
-      - Ensures all team members have had a chance to respond before asking outside sources.
-        - “Does anyone in our team know the answer to _______?”
-        - “Before we ask the teacher, could someone clarify the answer to….”
-      - Ensures that everyone in the team agrees on what to ask if an outside source is needed.
-        - “Does everyone agree we need to find out . . . ?”
-      - Presents conclusions of the team to the class, as requested.
-        - “The reasoning we used to answer number ______ was . . .”
-    - manager/facilitator
-      - Make sure team starts quickly and remains focused during the activity.
-        - Assign tasks for collecting and distributing materials as needed.
-        - Assign roles like calculator or significant figure checker.
-        - “I think we have everything, are we ready to begin?”
-      - Takes care of time management.
-        - Keep an eye on the clock.
-        - Keep team moving forward and communicate about discussion deadlines.
-        - “I think we need to focus on _______ so we complete this section on time.”
-        - “We have _____ minutes before we need to discuss this.
-Let’s get this done.”
-      - Make sure all voices in the team are heard.
-        - Address team members by name and ensure that everyone contributes.
-        - Assign different members to read sections of activity on a rotating basis.
-        - “(Name), what do you think about . . . .?”
-        - “I would like to hear what you think, (name).”
-    - researcher/reflector/strategy analyst/observer
-      - Guides consensus-­‐building process; team must agree on responses to questions.
-        - “Would you all agree that _____ is a good answer for question number _____?”
-        - “Could you please rephrase what you just said?”
-        - “Is your answer completely supported by your explanation?”
-        - “Would that response make sense to someone from another team?”
-      - Observes team dynamics and behavior with respect to the learning process.
-        - Is everyone in the team participating?
-        - Are team members listening carefully to each other?
-        - Are team members being patient and respectful of each other?
-      - Reports to the team periodically during the activity on how the team performs.
-        - “Let’s stop for a minute.
-I have a couple comments on what we are doing well and a suggestion on how we could be more productive.”
-        - “Let’s wait for (name) to catch up before we move on.”
-      - Runs internet queries to help progress group discussion if it gets stuck

 **Identity**
 Class rosters are provided to the instructor with the student's legal name.
 I will gladly honor your request to address you by an alternate name or gender pronoun.
 Please advise me of this preference early in the semester so that I may make appropriate changes to my records.